Ronalses/trabajosjovenes/wp-content/plugins/miniorange-login-openid/readme.txt

 *   **One-click** activation for Login with Google, Amazon, Vkontakte, LinkedIn, Windows Live (Microsoft login), Yahoo, Salesforce, Snapchat and Dribbble.
 *   **Flexible display** - Display Social login icons anywhere on your websites.
 *   **Sync user data** - Sync user data from multiple social network providers like Facebook, Google, Microsoft into one social login account.
-*   **Secure Login** - Login with safe and secure authorization and authentication protocols like OAuth and OpenID.
+*   **Secure Login** - User Login with safe and secure authorization and authentication protocols like OAuth and OpenID.
-*   **Customizable social login icons** - Choose from multiple themes and shapes.
-Pick any size and color!
+*   **Customizable social login icons** - Choose from multiple themes, shapes and effects.
+Pick any size and color.
+Enable transform effect for social login icons.
 *   **User Redirection** - Redirect users to pages you desire after any user logs in or logs out.
 Custom login redirect URL and custom logout redirect URL.
 *   **Assign user roles** - Assign WordPress roles to users on registration through social login.
 *   **Shortcodes** - Use Shortcode anywhere on your website to display social login icons.